iyngr/context-based-pii/memory-bank/progress.md

 *   Update `decisionLog.md` with the architectural decision for post-call redaction.
 *   Update `activeContext.md` with current focus and open questions.
 *   Verify DLP template existence and permissions in GCP (if the error persists).
+*   Instructing user to verify and grant necessary IAM permissions for the `main_service` service account to access DLP templates.
+*   Investigating DLP template access permissions for the `main_service` Cloud Run service account.

 ## Next Steps